racarter1215/data-structures-and-algorithms-2/data-structures/LLLibrary/README.md

 ---
 ### Approach

+#### AppendNumber()
+1. Set Current to Head
+2. If Head is equal to null, set Heat to node
+3. Else, while Current.Next is not equal to null, set Current to Current.Next
+4. Set Current.Next to node

+#### InsertBeforeMiddle()
+1. Set Current to Head
+2. If Current.Value = value, run Insert method passing the insertValue, then set Current to Current.Next
+3. While Current.Next is not equal to null, if Current.Next.Value is equal to value...
+4. Create a new node, passing in insertValue
+5. Set Node.Next to Current.Next
+6. Set Current.Next to node
+7. Set Current to Current.Next
+8. Outside of while loop set Current to Current.Next

+#### InsertAfterNode()
+1. While Current is not equal to null...
+2. If Current.Value is equal to value, create a new node passing in newValue
+3. Set node.Next to Current.Next
+4. Set Current.Next to node
+5. Set Current to Current.Next
+6. Ouside of loop set Current to Current.Next

 #### FindKthFromEnd()
 1. Set values of walker, runner and set them to Head
 2. Created key parameter for use to iterate while loop.